All In One WP Security And Firewall Dashboard tutorial helps you setup this great and powerful plugin which covers many WordPress security areas.

 - Active Plugins

-Step 8 ) The following tab Locked IP Addresses lets you view all the IP address of locked out users.
+Step 8 ) The Locked IP Addresses tab lets you view all the IP addresses that have been added from login attempts by users.

-Step 9 ) The following image allows you to select whether to Unlock or Delete the locked out IP address from above.
+Step 8-a ) The following image shows two options that you can carry out when IP addresses have been locked out.
+You can select whether to Unlock or Delete the locked out IP address.

 Click on the following link Settings to continue configuring the plugins settings.